-If interest rates had been 100 basis points higher/lower throughout the period, financial income (excluding on pension scheme balances) for the Group would have increased/decreased by £0.1m (2012: £0.1m).
+If interest rates had been 100 basis points higher/lower throughout the period, net financial expense (excluding on pension scheme balances) for the Group would have increased/decreased by £nil (2013: £0.1m).
 This analysis assumes that all other variables, in particular foreign currency rates, remain constant and considers the effect of financial instruments with variable interest rates.
-The analysis is performed on the same basis as for the year ended 31 December 2012.
+The analysis is performed on the same basis as for the year ended 31 December 2013.